lauralwd/azolla_phd_thesis/source/16_chapter_6_symbiosis-reproduction.md

 The MIKCC SOC1 is further known to control levels of miR319 that inhibits TCP protein functions in the FT-FD complex mediating photoperiod control of IF [@Lucero2017 ; @Li2019].
 Inextricably, therefore, transition to IF is linked to conserved miRNA modules in angiosperms but we know little of miRNA loci in ferns [@Berruezo2017 ; @You2017].
 Systematic research of the symbiosis transition to IS in Azolla is lacking: GA applications did not induce IS, neither did stress treatment [@Kar2002].
-Moreover, fern host and symbiont development are tightly coordinated during the induction of sporocarps: mobile filaments of _N. azollae_ generated in the shoot apical colony move into the developing sporocarp initials in the shoot apex (Figure 1).
+Moreover, fern host and symbiont development are tightly coordinated during the induction of sporocarps: mobile filaments of _N. azollae_ generated in the shoot apical colony move into the developing sporocarp initials in the shoot apex (+@fig:fig6_1).
-The host SAM developmental transition, therefore, may be influenced by activities of the _N. azollae_ apical colony residing at the SAM (Figure 1A).
+The host SAM developmental transition, therefore, may be influenced by activities of the _N. azollae_ apical colony residing at the SAM (+@fig:fig6_1\-A).
-Alternatively, _N. azollae_ development may be controlled by secretions from specialized host trichomes in the SAM, the developing leaf and sporocarp initials [@Cohen2002; @Perkins1993] (Figure 1B-C ).
+Alternatively, _N. azollae_ development may be controlled by secretions from specialized host trichomes in the SAM, the developing leaf and sporocarp initials [@Cohen2002; @Perkins1993] (+@fig:fig6_1\-B-C ).
 We expect elaborate communication given that both genomes co-evolved and that _N. azollae_ is an obligate symbiont with an eroded genome [@Ran2010 ; @Dijkhuizen2018 ; @Li2018 ].
 Transition to IS will, therefore, best characterized by profiling expression of the fern host and the symbiont simultaneously; this requires simultaneous profiling of eukaryote and prokaryote RNA (dual RNA sequencing) and has not been established for cyanobacterial symbioses before.
 Here we identify external cues that induce or inhibit transition to IS in _A. filiculoides_ under laboratory settings.